How To Hang a Chandelier

 At Madison Lighting, we know that choosing a chandelier and hanging it takes quite a bit of planning.
-We’ve placed them in a lot of dining rooms and kitchens.
-We’ve installed them in bedrooms and baths.
-We’ve added them over conversation areas in living rooms.
+We’ve placed them in a lot of dining rooms and kitchens, we’ve installed them in bedrooms and baths, and we’ve added them over conversation areas in living rooms.
 For a chandelier that hangs perfectly over a dining room table:

 - Suspend it 28 to 32” above the tabletop.

 - Locate it 12” in from the edge of the table to avoid hitting your head.

 - What’s the right proportion of the fixture in your room?
 Our rule of thumb is 2.5 to 3” for each foot of ceiling height.
-An 8-foot ceiling prefers a chandelier that’s 20-24 inches in height.
+An 8-foot ceiling prefers a chandelier that is 20 to 24″ in height.

-- And the diameter?
+- What about the diameter?
 Add the height and width of your room together and treat the sum as inches.
 A 15×18-foot dining room would look great with a chandelier that’s 33” in diameter.

-Now that you know the “rules” remember, your personal style guides the effect you’re trying to make.
+Now that you know the “rules,” remember that your personal style guides the effect you’re trying to make.
 An example?
 Two chandeliers over a worktable or a long, rectangular dining table has a “why not?” attitude that can be very appealing.
-And linear fixtures over a rectangular table can be longer than the above suggested 33”, especially a frame-fixture because that open airy look seems to take up less mass.
+Linear fixtures over a rectangular table can be longer than the 33” suggested above, especially a frame-fixture, because that open airy look seems to take up less mass.
 If you’re looking for new chandeliers for your home, then visit our lighting showroom today!